-Ethics that Guide Standards Around Best Practices
+Ethics that Guide Practitioner Standards and Best Practices

 Adopted Feb 20, 2021

-Introduction: The Oregon Hypnotherapy Association provides their members this set of ethics that guide standards for best practices for members to follow in their professional aspirations and practice.
+Introduction: The Oregon Hypnotherapy Association provides their members this set of ethics that guide standards and best practices for members to follow in their professional aspirations and practice.
 Members strive for the highest possible standards of practice and make the physical and mental well-being of each client a prime focus.

 Competence: Members strive to maintain the highest standards of competence in their work.
 Members provide only those services for which they are qualified, competent and comfortable, based on education, training, experience, and interest.
 Members recognize the need for continuing education and stay informed of relevant professional and scientific information related to their practice.

 Integrity: Members strive to promote integrity in the practice and teaching of hypnotherapy by providing services consistent with a diligent duty of care and within their knowledge, competence, and experience.
 In their activities, members are honest, fair and respectable to others.
 Members are aware at all times of their position of trust and confidence and take all reasonable steps to ensure the safety of their client.
 Members conduct themselves in such a way as to prevent anything from happening that might bring hypnotherapy into disrepute.

 Referrals: Members shall engage in hypnotic work with a client regarding a diagnosed medical or mental disease after consultation with or referral from an appropriately licensed medical or mental health professional.
 Members cooperate with other professionals in order to serve their clients’ best interests.

 Reasonable Scope of Practice: Members shall withhold non-referred hypnotherapy services if a client’s statements or behavior would lead a reasonable person to believe that the client should be evaluated by a licensed professional.